-A breakdown of outstanding debt by economic sector indicates that the categories of Budget Support, Balance of Payment Support, and Health and Social Welfare recorded significant increases in the aftermath of the volcanic eruptions.
-Disbursements from IDA contributed to a significant increase of 106.7 percent in the category Budget Support.
+A breakdown of outstanding debt by economic sector indicates that the categories Budget Support, Balance of Payment Support and Health and Social Welfare recorded significant increases in the aftermath of the eruption of the La Soufriere volcano.
+Disbursements from IDA for budget support contributed to a significant increase in the category Budget Support by 106.7 percent.
 Whilst drawdowns from the IMF Rapid Credit Facility drove the 57.4 percent increase in the Balance of Payment Support category.

-Disbursements on projects related to Health and Social Welfare included the Coronavirus Emergency Response support loan from CDB and the Regional Health OECS Project resulted in an increase in this category by 63.4 percent.
+Disbursements on projects related to health and social welfare included the Coronavirus Emergency Response support loan from CDB and the Regional Health OECS Project resulted in an increase in this category by 63.4 percent.